Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Introduction

-Although we have until now presented tipping elements separately, they do not evolve isolated.
-Therefore, tipping of one subsystem\,--\,called leading\,--\,might perturb the dynamics of another tipping element\,--\,called following, which may then tip in turn under this forcing.
-This phenomenon is called a tipping cascade~\cite{Dekker2018}.
-This topic has gained considerable attention in recent years (see~\cite{Wunderling2025} for an extensive review) due to the global impact that such a cascade may have on the Earth system. \cite{Kriegler2009} studied interactions between a network of five tipping elements, including the AMOC and the Amazon rainforest, and concluded that the effect of the AMOC on the Amazon rainforest is uncertain.
+Until now, we have presented tipping elements separately, but they are not isolated in practice.
+Since they interact in the Earth system, tipping of one subsystem\,--\,called leading\,--\,might affect the dynamics of another tipping element\,--\,called following, which may then tip in turn.
+This phenomenon is called a tipping cascade~\cite{Dekker2018} and has gained considerable attention in recent years (see~\cite{Wunderling2025} for an extensive review), since such a cascade may have a global impact on the Earth system. \cite{Kriegler2009} assessed the likelihood of tipping cascades in a network of five tipping elements, and concluded that the effect of the AMOC on the Amazon rainforest is uncertain.
+An AMOC weakening would likely cause a southward shift in the Intertropical Convergence Zone (ITCZ)~\cite{Jackson2015,Bellomo2023,benYami2024}, thus augmenting water stress in the northern part of the Amazon rainforest while increasing precipitation over the part of the Amazon rainforest located in the Southern Hemisphere.
+But since the southern part of the Amazon rainforest is the largest contributor to rainfall generation~\cite{Staal2018}, rainfall strengthening there may stabilize the system as a whole.
+Moreover, an AMOC weakening may shift the seasonal cycle, making the wet season dryer and the dry season wetter~\cite{Parsons2014,benYami2024}, which would have a still unknown effect.